CaBIG

 The cancer Biomedical Informatics Grid (caBIG) was a US government program to develop an open-source, open access information network called caGrid for secure data exchange on cancer research.
-The initiative was developed by the National Cancer Institute (part of the National Institutes of Health) and was maintained by the Center for Biomedical Informatics and Information Technology (CBIIT).
+The initiative was developed by the National Cancer Institute (part of the National Institutes of Health) and was maintained by the Center for Biomedical Informatics and Information Technology (CBIIT) and program managed by Booz Allen Hamilton.
 In 2011 a report on caBIG raised significant questions about effectiveness and oversight, and its budget and scope were significantly trimmed.
 In May 2012, the National Cancer Informatics Program (NCIP) was created as caBIG's successor program.

 History

 The National Cancer Institute (NCI) of the United States funded the cancer Biomedical Informatics Grid (caBIG) initiative in spring 2004, headed by Kenneth Buetow.

 Its goal was to connect US biomedical cancer researchers using technology known as grid computing.
 The program, led by the Center for Bioinformatics and Information Technology (CBIIT), began with a 3-year pilot phase.
 The pilot phase concluded in March 2007, and a trial was announced.

 Buetow promoted the program in 2008.

 In addition to caGrid, the underlying infrastructure for data sharing among organizations, caBIG developed software tools, data sharing policies, and common standards and vocabularies to facilitate data sharing.